dragonflyoss/console/CONTRIBUTING.md

  # Contributing to Dragonfly Console

-It is warmly welcomed if you have the interest to hack on Dragonfly.
+It is warmly welcomed if you have the interest to hack on Dragonfly Console.
 First, we encourage this kind of willingness very much.
 And here is a list of contributing guide for you.